Events & Festivals

-The Perthshire Creates Christmas Design Market will be on 2 days this year, Saturday 24 and Sunday 25 November 2018, at Civic Hall, 2 High Street, Perth from 10-4.30pm, and is an opportunity to meet and buy direct unusual and one-off gifts and items from a wide variety of Perthshire based artists and designer-makers.
+The Perthshire Creates Christmas Design Market will be on 2 days this year, Saturday 24 and Sunday 25 November 2018, at Civic Hall, 2 High Street, Perth from 10-4.30pm.
+It’s an opportunity to meet and buy direct from the maker, unusual one-off gifts and items from a wide variety of Perthshire based artists and designer-makers.
 42 makers over 2 days (30 at any one time), 18 of which will be there both days, and 12 different makers there on Saturday and Sunday.
 Free entry.
-Follow the Christmas Design Market Facebook Event Page details the participating artists and designers with images of their work which will be available at the event.
-Free entry.
+Follow the Christmas Design Market Facebook Event page for regular updates on which makers will be there.

 The Annual Exhibition of the Perthshire Art Association (PAA) at the Perth Museum & Art Gallery is a selling exhibition of contemporary artworks by members of the PAA and includes work by both professional and amateur artists and covers a wide range of subject matter, styles and media.